Time to Read: 8 minutes

 There are four main components of all hearing aids currently available on the market.
 They are:

 - The amplifier boosts the volume of these electrical signals, making it easier to hear.
-The amplified signals are then sent to the receiver and speaker.
+In the devices with the top hearing aid features, the amplifier also cleans up the signal, removing noise and improving speech.
+The amplified and cleaned signals are then sent to the receiver and speaker after the digital processed signal is converted back to electrical impulses.

 - The receiver or speaker inside of hearing aids converts the amplified electrical signals back into sounds and then sends them directly to the ear where the natural hearing process takes over and the brain receives the impulses.